 While sharing the road with commercial semi-trucks might be nerve-wracking, we usually manage without incident.
 However, when a truck driver fails to operate his rig safely, the consequences can be deadly for drivers of much smaller passenger cars.
 To make matters worse, the trucker is often backed by a powerful trucking company with a team of lawyers who will fight your claim for compensation, regardless of the seriousness of your injuries or the truck driver’s fault.
-If you were injured or a loved one was killed in a Massachusetts truck crash that was not your fault, you need to consult an experienced truck accident attorney before you talk to the insurance company for the truck driver.
+If you were injured or a loved one was killed in a truck accident that was not your fault, you need to consult an experienced truck accident attorney in Dedham before you talk to the insurance company for the truck driver.

-Types of Truck Accident Cases Our Experienced Dedham, Massachusetts Attorneys Handle
+Types of Truck Accident Cases We Handle

-The key to holding the other driver responsible when you are seriously injured in a car accident is proving that they were more than 50 percent at fault.
 Most car accidents are caused by some kind of driver error, including the following:

 Distracted driving

 When a driver is texting or talking on a cellphone, their attention is taken from the road long enough to miss seeing another car or potential hazard.
 Drivers are also distracted by eating, adjusting the radio, programming a GPS device, talking to passengers, dealing with young children or pets in the car, and daydreaming.
-When a distracted or inattentive driver causes an accident, they should be held accountable.
+When a distracted driver driver causes an accident, they should be held accountable.

 Reckless driving

 Excessive speed, weaving in and out of traffic, exhibiting road rage, tailgating, and other dangerous actions are considered to be reckless driving.
 Reckless drivers are responsible for a number of serious car accidents, especially on the highway.
 Traffic cameras and eyewitnesses are key to proving a reckless driver’s fault in an accident.
+A driver who breaks any traffic law—speeding, failing to signal, failing to yield the right-of-way, following too closely, or ignoring a traffic sign or signal, for example—should be ticketed and held responsible for a resulting crash.

+Even the simplest driving mistake can lead to a deadly serious collision.
 If the other driver committed one of these—or any other—driving offense, they should be made to pay for the harm they have caused you and your family.
+At Brooks & Crowley LLP, you'll have the best truck accident attorney in Dedham by your side that will ensure a reckless driver will be held accountable.

 Crashes with commercial trucks can, of course, be caused by reckless or careless passenger car drivers as easily as they can be caused by the truck driver.
 If you were determined to be 50 percent or more at fault in the crash that left you injured, you would not be able to file a claim against the truck driver or their employer.
 However, you can hold them accountable if the truck driver or trucking company made one of the following common mistakes: